 To visit the park you need to buy a Grand Canyon National Park Vehicle Permit for 35$.

-It is valid for one vehicle and its passengers for seven days, and includes both the North Rim and the South Rim.
+It is valid for one vehicle and its passengers for seven days, and includes the North Rim, the South Rim, the West Rim and of course the Grand Canyon east.

 If you are a biker, a Grand Canyon Motorcycle permit will cost you 30$.
 While if you are hitchhikking, using a shuttle bus, the train or your bycicle, you will be able to buy a Grand Canyon National Park Individual permit for 20$.